LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Connection: keep-alive
 Referer: http://www.xsslabelgg.com/profile/alice
 ```
 This time, the attacker, netcat, is waiting on port 5555 for the response.
-In our JavaScript code, we included a image tag that tells it to go the location, which is our local host this time, and in port 5555.
-However, the cookie information is passed to the location while Elgg request for the "image".
-Therefore, we have recieved the cookie infomation on the attack's end.
+In our JavaScript code, we included a image tag that tells it to go to the location, which is our local host this time, and through port 5555.
+The cookie information is passed to the location while Elgg request for the "image".
+Therefore, we have received the cookie information on the attack's end.

 ### Task 4:

-##### Task 4.1:
+#### Task 4.1:
 In this task, I am trying to carry out an attack that will add Samy as a friend when his profile is view by anyone.
 First, I did a regular add friend and used burp suite to find the information I need.
 ```
 GET /action/friends/add?friend=59&__elgg_ts=1615407806&__elgg_token=9l5ZkOx6YH-W4EjfXoGmaQ&__elgg_ts=1615407806&__elgg_token=9l5ZkOx6YH-W4EjfXoGmaQ HTTP/1.1